 Based on personal contacts with employees of the FLRF or through your registration for our newsletter, your personal data is stored in our address database which is hosted on servers in Switzerland and in Germany.

 The processing of your personal data helps us inform you about the FLRF’s work in the form of a newsletter.
 The data is not used commercially.
-This also encompasses the required legitimate interest in the processing of the data under Article 6(1)(f) GDPR.

 We process the following categories of personal data from you: Salutation, first name, surname and email address.